247arjun/ai-secure-code-review/Automated Secure Code Review at Scale Using Static Analysis and Generative AI.md

 }
 ```
 ### Python script to Orchestrate and Parse IO
-A [custom Python script, named `SarifResultAnalyzer`](https://github.com/247arjun) TODO: ==Get link to Python script==, leverages OpenAI's GPT-4 model to provide insightful analysis of each code snippet extracted from the SARIF file.
+A [custom Python script, named `SarifResultAnalyzer`](https://github.com/247arjun/ai-secure-code-review/blob/main/case-study/SarifResultAnalyzer.py), leverages OpenAI's GPT-4 model to provide insightful analysis of each code snippet extracted from the SARIF file.
 The core functionality of this script is encapsulated within a class that performs two primary tasks: **extracting code snippets from the SARIF file** and **analyzing them using Generative AI**.

 Upon initialization, the `SarifResultAnalyzer` class requires two parameters: the path to the SARIF file containing the static analysis results and an OpenAI API key for accessing GPT-4's capabilities.
 The script then proceeds to read the SARIF file, extracting code snippets from the specified locations within the file.
 Each extracted snippet is analyzed by GPT-4, which generates insights or recommendations based on the content of the snippet.